Coanalytic families of functions: Eventually different families of permutations

-Witnesses for $\mathfrak{a}_p$ can be analytic, by results of Horowitz and Shelah, though one can ask about the definability of $\aleph_1$-sized maximal eventually different families of permutations in models with $\mathfrak{c} \geq \aleph_2$.
-In this section will show that a coanalytic witness for $\mathfrak{a}_p = \aleph_1$ already exists if there is a $\Sigma^1_2$ witness for $\a_p = \aleph_1$.
-This is the optimal complexity of such a family in models with $\c \geq \aleph_2$.
+The results of Horowitz and Shelah give maximal eventually different families of permutations can be Borel/analytic, so as explained above, we are interested in the projective definability of witnesses for $\mathfrak{a}_p$ in models of $\mathfrak{a}_p < \aleph_2 \leq \mathfrak{c}$, as these latter families cannot be analytic.
+Below we show that a coanalytic witness for $\mathfrak{a}_p = \aleph_1$ is equivalent to the existence of a $\Sigma^1_2$ witness for $\a_p = \aleph_1$, and hence $\Pi_1^1$ is the best definability possible in this context.
 The proof will make use of the following easy to prove graph theoretic fact:

 \begin{fact} Every bipartite $2$-regular graph decomposes into a disjoint union of cycles of even or infinite length and hence has a perfect matching by picking edges alternatingly. \end{fact}

 \begin{lemma} Assume $f:\omega \to \omega$ is $2$-to-$1$, i.e.\ every $n \in \omega$ has exactly two preimages.
 Then there is a function $i:\omega \to 2$ such that the function $g:\omega \to \omega$ defined by $g(n) := f(2n + i(n))$ is a bijection. \end{lemma}